- NEW! Limited edition print: The Recreation Ground, 2024-25 season

 After the Lemons

-Kevin has been 50 years a rugby writer, mainly at the Rec in Bath and is a consultant committee member to BRSC.
+Kevin has been a rugby writer for 50 years, mainly at the Rec in Bath and is a consultant committee member to BRSC.
 Kevin has written two books recording the history of Bath Rugby, The first “Before the Lemons: A History of Bath Football Club RFU 1865-1965” The second book “After the Lemons: The Glory Years of Bath Rugby” is available from the BRSC Match day Gazebo, each copy is signed by Kevin and costs £10, of which £5 will go to the Bath Foundation.

 We have a limited number of the original book which is no longer in print.